Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 - Match source and target object types for best results

 The time investment to learn these shortcuts is minimal—30 minutes of practice builds muscle memory that saves hours every month.
+For even faster formatting workflows, Deckary adds single-keystroke alignment shortcuts that complement copy formatting for pixel-perfect slides.
 For anyone building presentations regularly, copy formatting shortcuts are among the highest-ROI productivity improvements you can make.

 Build consulting slides in seconds